Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 - Built small snippets to convert user input into the right data type for different scenarios.

 It was a day of making sure my data types are in the right shape to work with, and I now feel more confident handling different kinds of data in Python!

+## Day 10 - Show me the money 💰

+- Learned about mathamatical functions and they operators
+- it was all about math today so Used the following math symbols

+        *The following Math Symbols where used*

+        + - Addition
+        - - Subtraction
+        * - Multiplication
+        / - Division
+        % - Modulo gives us the remainder of the division ** - Squared this gives us the square root also known as the exponent
+        // - Divisor this divided whole numbers or divides whole numbers

+        *We also need to take note of the fact that the equals sign (=) is used to assign values to variables and can not be used as a part of an expression.
+That's why we use the print statment to give us the calculated answer.*

+- Built my own tip calculator!
+    - the calculator functions as follows:

+        We ask users the total bill amount
+        Then the total number of users splitting the bill if any Once they've answered the to questions we ask them how much they want to tip

+        And when thats all done the calculator does the following:

+        It first takes the tip divides it by 100 then multiplies it by the bill. after that the answer is returned by rounding off by 2 decimal places once the bill and the final tip amount has been added.

+        example:

+            totalBill = round(bill + tip, 2)
+            prints(totalBill)